Hang on while we load the rest of the page...

 Geneva Green Market offers a smoothie-making machine that's fun, educational and environmentally friendly.
 The smoothies taste good, too.

-A trip to the Geneva Green Market always involves a surprise or two.
+A trip to the always involves a surprise or two.
 Will the fruit stand have cherries this week, or are they still ripening in the orchard?
 Will local musicians be entertaining customers with folk tunes or string quartets?
 What flavor of free soup will market managers Mark and Connie Weaver concoct from the ingredients brought by local farmers?

 But I never expected to find a bicycle built for smoothies.